Heads up! We’re working hard to be accurate – but these are unusual times, so please always check before heading out.

-The official holiday lands annually on March 17 (a Friday in 2017), but the main London celebrations take place in Trafalgar Square on March 19.
+The official holiday lands annually on March 17 (a Tuesday in 2020), but this year the main London celebrations take place in Trafalgar Square March 13-17.

 When is St Patrick’s Day?